awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ![\[graphic of details page\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/WinAuth3.png)

+## Step 2: \(Optional\) Create a Trust for an On\-Premises Active Directory<a name="postgresql-kerberos-setting-up.create-trust"></a>

+If you don't plan to use your own on\-premises Microsoft Active Directory, skip to [ Step 3: Create an IAM Role for Amazon Aurora to Access the AWS Directory Service ](#postgresql-kerberos-setting-up.CreateIAMRole)\.

+To get Kerberos authentication using your on\-premises Active Directory, you need to create a trusting domain relationship between your on\-premises Microsoft Active Directory and the AWS Managed Microsoft AD directory \(created in [Step 1: Create a Directory Using AWS Managed Microsoft AD](#postgresql-kerberos-setting-up.create-directory)\)\.
+The trust can be one\-way, where the AWS Managed Microsoft AD directory trusts the on\-premises Microsoft Active Directory\.
+The trust can also be two\-way, where both Active Directories trust each other\.
+For more information about setting up trusts using AWS Directory Service, see [When to Create a Trust Relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_setup_trust.html) in the *AWS Directory Service Administration Guide*\.

+**Note**
+If you use an on\-premises Microsoft Active Directory, DB cluster endpoints can't be used by Windows clients\.

+Make sure that your on\-premises Microsoft Active Directory domain name includes a DNS suffix routing that corresponds to the newly created trust relationship\.
+The following screenshot shows an example\.

+![\[DNS routing corresponds to the created trust\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/kerberos-auth-trust.png)

-## Step 2: Create an IAM Role for Amazon Aurora to Access the AWS Directory Service<a name="postgresql-kerberos-setting-up.CreateIAMRole"></a>
+## Step 3: Create an IAM Role for Amazon Aurora to Access the AWS Directory Service<a name="postgresql-kerberos-setting-up.CreateIAMRole"></a>

 For Amazon Aurora to call AWS Directory Service for you, an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess` is required\.
-This role allows Amazon Aurora to make calls to the AWS Directory Service\.
+This role allows Amazon Aurora to make calls to AWS Directory Service\.

 When a DB instance is created using the AWS Management Console and the console user has the `iam:CreateRole` permission, the console creates this role automatically\.
 In this case, the role name is `rds-directoryservice-kerberos-access-role`\.
-Otherwise, you must create the IAM role manually\.
+Otherwise, create the IAM role manually\.
 When you create this IAM role, choose `Directory Service`, and attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to it\.

 For more information about creating IAM roles for a service, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.